purescript/documentation/Wikipedia-Page-Proposal.md

 PureScript is a purely functional programming language which compiles to Javascript.

-PureScript uses strict evaluation, and provides an expressive type system featuring a kind system, type classes, row polymorphism and rank N types.
+PureScript uses strict evaluation, and provides an expressive type system featuring a kind system, type classes, row polymorphism and rank-N types.

 The first version of PureScript was released in September 2013 by Phil Freeman.
 As of January 2016, the project has over 60 contributors on GitHub.